MarounMaroun/SO-Eclipse-Plugin/README.md

 ## Features

-Right-click on the editor, then select "Ask me".
+Right-click on the editor, then select "Ask me" or press ALT + Q (default key-binding)

 The "SO ready to help" dialog should appear: